 The Annual Meeting of the Board of Trustees shall be held within one week before or after the Annual Meeting of the Members in each year.
 The Autumn Meeting of the Board of Trustees shall be held within one week before or after the Autumn Meeting of the Members.
 At least one additional meeting of the Board of Trustees shall be held on the Friday of the first full week in January or such other date as may be set by the Trustees at the Autumn Meeting of the Board of Trustees.
 All meetings of the Board of Trustees, including special meetings of the Board of Trustees, shall be held at such time and place within or without Massachusetts as may from time to time be fixed by the Board or as may be specified in the call of any meeting.
 Meetings may be called by the Chairman of the Board of Trustees, by the Chairman of the Corporation or by any eight (8) or more elected Trustees.
 During every meeting of the Board, there shall be an executive session.

-Notice of all meetings of Trustees shall be given to each Trustee and, at the request of the Chairman of the Board, to each Life Trustee, by the President and Director, the Clerk or any other officer directed to do so by the Trustees, indicating the time and place of each meeting.
+Notice of all meetings of Trustees shall be given to each Trustee and, at the request of the Chairman of the Board, to each Life Trustee, by the President and Director, the Secretary or any other officer directed to do so by the Trustees, indicating the time and place of each meeting.
 Notice shall be in written, printed, electronic, facsimile or telegraphic form and shall be personally delivered, electronically transmitted, faxed, mailed or sent, postage or fee prepaid, to each Trustee at his or her address last shown on the records of the Corporation.
 Notices of regular meetings shall be given no less than fourteen days before the day of the meeting.
 Notices of special meetings shall be given no less than seven days in advance of the meeting.
 Notices of special meetings shall also state the purposes thereof.

 Where a Trustee or Life Trustee has registered an electronic mail address or facsimile telephone number on the books of the Corporation, valid notice may be provided in such form.
 Notices sent by the Corporation to a Trustee via electronic mail or facsimile to either the electronic mail address or facsimile telephone number for such person on record with the Corporation, with transmission confirmed by the sending machine or device, shall be deemed to have been sent and delivered as of the date and time transmitted.